Canterbury Community Safety Partnership action plan

 This includes violence against women and girls, and Serious Violence Duty - crime involving anything from assault to murder.

 Canterbury’s nightlife covers a range of activities including pubs and bars, cafes, restaurants, cinemas, theatres, events and retail which create a vibrant and attractive city to visit.
-However, excessive consumption of alcohol and drugs can have health implications on people, as well as placing significant economic impact on services like hospitals, police, the fire service and ambulances.
+However, excessive consumption of alcohol and drugs can have health implications on people, as well as placing significant economic impact on services like the NHS, Police and Fire service.

 As licensing authorities, councils play an important role in regulating the night-time economy.
 A clear vision for the night-time, underpinned by a statement of licensing policy, can go a long way to setting the right tone, but it is the partnership approaches which have been held up as being most effective.